kotutuloro/bfa-submissions/README.md

 - Create and invite a bot account to your server
     - Follow these instructions: https://discordpy.readthedocs.io/en/stable/discord.html
     - Replace `faketoken` in secrets.sh with your bot's token
+    - The bot will need the following permissions when you invite it to your Discord:
+        - View channels
+        - Send messages
+        - Read message history
+        - Add reactions

 - Get the ID for the specific channel you want the bot to work in
     - Right-click the channel name and select "Copy ID"